SynthAgent: Adapting Web Agents with Synthetic Supervision: Introduction

 \section{Introduction}

-Large language models (LLMs) with multimodal capabilities have enabled a new wave of web agents capable of autonomously completing complex tasks on the internet~\citep{nakano2021webgpt,hong2024metagpt,he2024openwebvoyager,agashe2025agent,li2025websailor}.
+Large language models (LLMs) with multimodal capabilities have enabled a new wave of web agents capable of autonomously completing complex tasks on the internet~\citep{hong2024metagpt,he2024openwebvoyager,agashe2025agent,li2025websailor,yang2025agentoccam}.
 These agents take user instructions and then interact with websites to accomplish tasks, showing promising results on standardized benchmarks~\citep{zhou2024webarenarealisticwebenvironment,yao2022webshop,wei2025browsecomp,deng2023mind2webgeneralistagentweb}.
 However, a persistent challenge is that web agents struggle to adapt to new websites not seen during training~\citep{zhou2024webarenarealisticwebenvironment,pahuja2025explorerscalingexplorationdrivenweb,he2024openwebvoyager}, because new environments often lack sufficient task demonstrations.
-And issuing environment specific tasks and collecting trajectories demonstrated by human on every new website can be prohibitively expensive.
+And issuing environment specific tasks and collecting trajectories by human on every new website can be expensive.
 Existing training datasets are either limited to a few domains or lack diversity~\citep{xu2024agenttrek,deng2023mind2webgeneralistagentweb,xie2024osworld,chen2024gui}, thus when an agent is deployed on a new website, it could frequently encounter unfamiliar states or tasks for which it has no experience.
-This raises the challenge of how to effectively adapt web agents to new environments with minimal human involvement.
+This raises the challenge of how to effectively adapt web agents to new environments without human involvement.

 A straightforward way to improve an agent's performance on a new website environment is to collect more environment specific training data.
 However, traditional agentic data collection relies on human experts or manually scripted tasks~\citep{zhou2024webarenarealisticwebenvironment,lu2024weblinx,deng2023mind2webgeneralistagentweb,mitra2024agentinstruct}.
-Such approaches are labor-intensive and time consuming which can not easily scale.
+Such approaches are labor-intensive and time consuming, which cannot be easily scaled.
 This may lead to significant gaps between training data and the real-world environments where agents are deployed.
 Without abundant experience in the new and unfamiliar environment, it is challenging for agents to adapt and perform effectively.